Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 v4 — Fixed

-OPTA data suggests 80% of penalties are scored in professional football.
-Matching each kick to that same probability means all possible shootout outcomes — from 5–0 to sudden-death — are genuinely in play, rather than penalties feeling like a formality or reusing predetermined patterns.
+OPTA data puts professional penalty conversion at ~80%.
+Matching each kick to that probability means all possible outcomes — from 5–0 to sudden death — are genuinely in play.

 The details that make it feel real.